Mc Pheeters Antique Militaria

 Home Page About Us Ordering Information Links

-The scabbard frog is supple and complete, with no breaks and has an even, smooth surface with some minor flexing.
-The scabbard body is very solid with none of the weak leather or sagging common to heavily used specimens, and the surface of the leather is overall bright with some minor crazing and flexing.
+The scabbard body is very solid with none of the weak leather or sagging common to heavily used specimens, and the surface of the leather is excellent and stable with a minimum amount of surface flexing.
 The seam is completely intact and the brass tip is present and solidly attached.

 Ordering Instructions